 So Jane filed her petition for dissolution and omitted the allegations of domestic violence.
 She asked the court to award her “final say” decision-making authority.
 This is a type of decision-making (or legal custody as it is known in other jurisdictions) where one parent—Jane in this case—would have authority to make legal decisions for the children in the event the parents cannot agree.

-Back to Jane’s case, she also requested that she be designated as the children’s primary residential parent.
+Jane also requested that she be designated as the children’s primary residential parent.
 This term is frequently misused and it does not grant a parent any additional authority or legal rights, it only means that parent would exercise more parenting time than the other parent.
 Jane asked that John’s parenting time be determined consistent with the children’s best interests.
 This request was deliberately vague because while she believed John was a loving father, she worried he was too inattentive and temperamental to exercise equal parenting time.
 She was unsure of what specific type of parenting plan to propose, so she left it open.
 Since parenting time necessarily impacts the calculation of child support, she asked the court to establish child support pursuant to the Arizona Child Support Guidelines.
 Ordinarily, child support established as part of a divorce will be ordered dating back to the date the petition was filed pursuant to A.R.S. § 25-320(B).
 But in this case, because the parties physically separated a few months before Jane filed for divorce, she requested that child support be established as of the date of their physical separation pursuant to A.R.S. § 25-320(C).

 Jane’s Petition also addressed property and financial issues.
 Jane requested that all community property be equitably divided and that any separate property be confirmed to belong solely to its owner.
 Jane remembered that she signed a disclaimer deed to improve the financing when the parties purchased their marital residence.
 If valid, this deed made the marital residence John’s sole and separate property.
 So Jane asserted a “community lien” against that property which would entitle her to a portion of any community funds or efforts used to pay for and/or improve the value of the property.